hmrc/individual-calculations-api/resources/public/api/conf/common/overview.md

+> HMRC is no longer accepting production credential access requests for new 2026–27 quarterly update products, as the market window for these products has now closed.

 Use the Individual Calculations API to generate and retrieve information about a customer's Self Assessment tax calculation, and submit their final declaration for the year.

 This API is related to the following customer journeys: